psf/pyperf/doc/perf.rst

 The ``perf`` module uses 5 options to configure benchmarks:

-* "runs": Number of spawned processes, ``-p/--processes`` command line option (default: 25)
+* "runs": Number of spawned processes, ``-p/--processes`` command line option (default: 20)
 * "samples": Number of samples per run,  ``-n/--samples`` command line option: calls "samples" (default: 3)
-* "warmups": Number of skipped samples per run,  ``-w/--warmups`` command line option (default: 1)
+* "warmups": Number of samples per run used to warmup the benchmark, ``-w/--warmups`` command line option (default: 1)
 * "loops": Number of outter-loop iterations per sample,  ``-l/--loops`` command line option (default: calibrate)
 * "inner_loops": Number of inner-loop iterations per sample, hardcoded in benchmark (default: 1).

+See also :ref:`TextRunner CLI <textrunner_cli>`.

 The number of runs should be large enough to reduce the effect of random factors like randomized address space layer (ASLR) and the Python randomized hash function.

-The total number of samples (runs x samples/run) should be large enough to get an uniform distribution.
+The total number of samples (runs x samples) should be large enough to get an uniform distribution.

-The warmup parameter should be configured by analyzing manually samples.
+The "warmups" parameter should be configured by analyzing manually samples.
 Usually, skipping the first sample is enough to warmup the benchmark.
-Sometimes, the benchmark requires the skip the first 5 samples to become stable.
+Sometimes, more samples should be skipped to warmup the benchmark.

 By default, the number of outter-loops is automatically computed by calibrating the benchmark: a sample should take betwen 100 ms and 1 sec (values